coherent-research/dcs-documentation/DcsConfigurationNotes.md

-SsoEnabled | Enable SSO support | false SsoSignInPrompt | UI text used to prompt users to sign in with their SSO account | "Sign in with your SSO account" SsoLocalSignInPrompt | UI text used to prompt users to signed in with their DCS account | "Sign in with your DCS account" SsoNotRegisterdErrorTemplate | Error message to user if an attempt is made to sign in with an SSO account that is not registered with any DCS user | "The SSO account %NAME% is not registered for use with DCS"
+SsoEnabled | Enable SSO support | false SsoSignInPrompt | UI text used to prompt users to sign in with their SSO account | "Sign in with your SSO account" SsoLocalSignInPrompt | UI text used to prompt users to signed in with their DCS account | "Sign in with your DCS account" SsoNotRegisterdErrorTemplate | Error message to user if an attempt is made to sign in with an SSO account that is not registered with any DCS user | "The SSO account %SSOIDENTITY% is not registered for use with DCS"
 SsoEnforcedLoginErrorMessage | Error message to user if an attempt is made to sign in with a DCS account for a user that has SSO enforced | "You must use your SSO account to sign into DCS"
 SsoEnforcedErrorMessageAdmin | Error message to administrator when an attempt is made to perform an unallowed action on an account with SSO enforced (viz., Reset) | "This action is not allowed since SSO is enforced on this account"
-SsoEnforcedErrorMessageUser | Error message to administrator when an attempt is made to perform an unallowed action on an account with SSO enforced (viz., Reset, Change password) | "You can not perform this action because you must use your SSO account to sign into DCS"
+SsoEnforcedErrorMessageUser | Error message to user when an attempt is made to perform an unallowed action on an account with SSO enforced (viz., Reset, Change password) | "You can not perform this action because you must use your SSO account to sign into DCS"